 To check the compiler configuration, navigate to 'Tools > Options ... > Build & Run > Compilers' in your Qt installation.

-As soon as the application starts up you will see how the traffic light switches the colors starting with red. if you want to switch the modes simply press the pause/play button at the bottom right corner.
+As soon as the application starts up you will see how the traffic light switches the colors starting with red.
+In order to switch the modes simply press the pause/play button at the bottom right corner.

 The behavior of the traffic light is defined by the single statechart (at model/TrafficLightStateMachine.sct).

-This statechart defines a set of in and out events that are used to interact wuth the application GUI.
+This statechart defines a set of in and out events that are used to interact with the application GUI.
 The out events like redOn or redOff are used to switch the traffic light colors.
 These out events will become Qt signals of the generated state machine class.
 The in events standBy or operate switch between the two main states operating and standby of the traffic light.
 These in events will become Qt slots of the generated state machine class.
-The different colors are switched within the entry and exit actions of the different states by raising the the different out events.
-The statechart defines to be event driven (see @EventDriven declaration).
-This implies that the in events instantly trigger state transition if they are raised through a connected signal.
+The different colors are switched within the entry and exit actions of the different states by raising the various out events.
+The statechart defines to be event-driven (see @EventDriven declaration).
+This implies that the in events instantly trigger state transitions if they are raised through a connected signal.

 Feel free to play around with the the traffic light and its statechart.
 When you modify the statechart the code generator will automatically run and regenerate the sources that you can find in the implementation/machine folder.
 Also the synchronization between YAKINDU and Qt-Creator works painless.
-After generatimg the code Qt-Creator may ask you to synchronize the new versions of the implementation files.
-Simply confirm and rebuild the project - thats it.
+After generating the code, Qt-Creator may ask you to synchronize the new versions of the implementation files.
+Simply confirm and rebuild the project - that's it.